-Figure 4 illustrates the predicted OPB associated with the transceiver specified in this data sheet at the Beginning of Life (BOL).
-These curves represent the attenuation and chromatic plus modal dispersion losses associated with the $62.5/125~\mu m$ and $50/125~\mu m$ fiber cables only.
+Figure 4 illustrates the predicted OPB associated with the transceiver series specified in this data sheet at the Beginning of Life (BOL).
+These curves represent the attenuation and chromatic plus modal dispersion losses associated with the 62.5/ $125~\mu m$ and $50/125~\mu m$ fiber cables only.
+The area under the curves represents the remaining OPB at any link length, which is available for overcoming non-fiber cable related losses.